-Common benchmarks for JO include TPC-H [48], TPC-DS [49], LDBC BI [2], SQLite [15] and the Join Order Benchmark [24].
-Given their small or simple queries 10, their usefulness for assessing the scalability advantage of DA is limited (a detailed evaluation for these queries can be found in Appendix B, confirming the novel DA method performs well in all scenarios).
+Common benchmarks for JO include TPC-H [55], TPC-DS [56], LDBC BI [2], SQLite [17] and the Join Order Benchmark [27].
+Given their small or simple queries10, their usefulness for assessing the scalability advantage of DA is limited (a detailed evaluation for these queries can be found in our technical report [48], confirming the novel DA method performs well in all scenarios).

-To assess the performance on larger queries, we need suitable loads.
-We consider ten batches of synthetic queries generated with the conventional method by Steinbrunn et al. [44], using code by on the performance of the baseline encoding [41].
+on the performance of the baseline encoding [47].
 This allows a thorough performance comparison and moreover reduces variable requirements for the baseline encoding, such that queries of all considered sizes fit onto the DA.